51fe/element-plus-testing/README.md

 # Element-plus testing

-It's easy to test vue App with vue testing library, but if the App used a UI library (e.g. element-plus), things will become difficult.
+It's easy to test vue App with vitest and vue testing library, but if the App used a UI library (e.g. element-plus), things will become difficult.
 Here are some my used samples.
 If they can be helpful for you, I'll be very happy!

+We needn't use fake timers.
+But unluckily, the form validation can't be passed because `formEl.validate()` always returns true.

 ## Recommended IDE Setup